zwickel/manjaro-i3-configs/README.md

-# manjaro-configs
+# manjaro-i3-configs

-trying to save all the changes made to my Manjaro-Linux
+trying to save all the changes made to my Manjaro-Linux with i3 window manager

 ## Additional installed packages